Lakewood Birth Malpractice Lawyer

 Common Types of Birth Injuries Linked to Malpractice

-Not every birth injury is the result of malpractice, but many occur when medical standards are not followed.
+Not every birth injury is the result of malpractice, but many occur when medical standards are not followed or when preventable medical errors happen during childbirth.
 Here are some of the most serious injuries we see in Lakewood families:

 • Cerebral Palsy (CP): Often linked to oxygen deprivation during delivery (called “birth asphyxia”).
 CP can affect movement, posture, and muscle coordination.
 Co-occurring Conditions: A person with CP often has other health issues.
 For example, about 40% of children with CP also have epilepsy, and many experience cognitive impairments, learning disabilities, or vision and hearing problems.
 Approximately 60% of children with CP can walk independently, but others may need mobility aids like walkers or wheelchairs.